autonomys/subspace-docs/docs/operators_and_staking/operators.md

 7. Review the list of available domains
  ![Staking-3](/img/doc-imgs/operators-staking/Staking-3.png)
 :::tip
-In the example above the number 3 corresponds to the domainID.
+In the example above the number 3 corresponds to the domainId.
 :::

 ### Register an operator on domain